hipay/hipay-fullservice-sdk-magento1/CONTRIBUTING.md

 For the setting up of your development environment, the only prerequisites are to have **docker** and **[docker-compose][docker-compose]** installed on your host machine.

-Docker compose is used for orchestration of containers as we need for your complete envrionment.
+Docker compose is used for orchestration of containers as we need for our complete envrionment.

 The complete environment contains PHP, APACHE, MYSQL and SMTP.
 The web container installs and preconfigures a magento 1.9 with the Hipay payment module.

  - After cloning the repositiory, retrieve the branch develop

             git checkout develop

- - Launch a build of images with the two configuration files in parameters:
+ - Launch a build  with the two folow configuration files in parameters

             sudo docker-compose -f docker-compose.yml -f docker-compose.dev build --no-cache

- - For an automatic configuration of the Hipay module, fill in your "Hipay credentials" in the file
+ - For an automatic configuration of the Hipay module with your credentials, fill in your "Hipay credentials" in env_dev

         .bin/conf/development/env_dev